oayanda/ANSIBLE-DYNAMIC-ASSIGNMENTS-INCLUDE-AND-COMMUNITY-ROLES/project_13.md

 ## Community Roles

 Create a role for MySQL database – it should install the MySQL package, create a database and configure users.
-However, we can simplily do by using pre-develop, production ready ansible roles from   [Ansible galaxy](https://galaxy.ansible.com/home).
+However, we can simplily do this by using a pre-develop, production ready ansible roles from   [Ansible galaxy](https://galaxy.ansible.com/home).

 We will use a  [MySQL role developed by geerlingguy](https://galaxy.ansible.com/geerlingguy/mysql).

+Let's continue working from the terminal of bastion server and update version of the ansible-config-mgt folder.

-On Jenkins-Ansible server make sure that git is installed with git --version, then go to ‘`ansible-config-mgt`’ directory and run.
+On Bastion server make sure that git is installed with git --version, then go to ‘`ansible-config-mgt`’ directory and run.

 > Disable Your Github webhook - it is not needed to complete and also to maintain the code.